top of page

 Medical Waste and Sharps

+There are no dedicated medical waste facilities in the counties, so generators are expected to contract with a licensed disposal service.
 Most county Health Departments have an outlet for medical waste and may assist with the disposal of sharps.

 Natural Disaster Waste